IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     (Required for new resource) Defines the protocol and port for this application

-  dns (True, str, None)
-    (Required for new resource) Name of the DNS record for this application

   dns_type (True, str, None)
     (Required for new resource) Type of the DNS record for this application

-  origin_direct (False, list, None)
-    IP address and port of the origin for this Range application.

-  tls (False, str, False)
-    Configure if and how TLS connections are terminated at the edge.

-  cis_id (True, str, None)
-    (Required for new resource) CIS Intance CRN

   ip_firewall (False, bool, None)
     Enables the IP Firewall for this application.
 Only available for TCP applications.

-  edge_ips_type (False, str, dynamic)
-    The type of edge IP configuration.

   edge_ips_connectivity (False, str, all)